Police officer isn’t letting cancer keep him from serving and his department isn’t letting him fight alone

 PLEASANT GROVE, Ala (WIAT)– Officer Jeff Gulley swore to protect and serve his community, and he fully intends to keep that promise, even while battling cancer.

+“Jeff’s long service to community speaks to the man he is,” reads a Facebook post on PGPD’s page.

+“The Police Department is a family, and we look out for our own.”LT.
+DANNY REID, PLEASANT GROVE POLICE DEPARTMENT

-PGPD is helping support their brother in blue, and they are not letting Gulley fight alone.
+In that Facebook post, PGPD announced they were supporting their brother in blue and not going to let Gulley fight alone.

 Reid had 200 bracelets made, and then posted they were for sale Monday.